InterContinental hotel lobby

 What is the best use of IHG One Rewards points?

-Fourth-Night-Free on award stays.
-When you redeem four consecutive nights with points, IHG comps the cheapest of the four, effectively a 25% discount on long redemptions.
-Combine that with a Diamond suite upgrade and a Regent or Six Senses property and the redemption value pushes past 1.5 cents per point, well above the program's standard baseline.
+Fourth night free on award stays, a benefit of the IHG Premier credit cards.
+When a cardholder redeems four consecutive nights with points, IHG comps the cheapest of the four, effectively a 25% discount on long redemptions.
+Combined with a Diamond breakfast benefit at a Regent or Six Senses property, that can roughly double the program's 0.5 to 0.6 cent baseline value per point.

 How does IHG One Rewards compare to Marriott Bonvoy and Hilton Honors?